Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: Discussion

 Table \ref{tab:table-results} presents the results of our method.
-First, among four experiments for dealing with numeric values, the experiment 3 yields better performance than others.
-By encoding the decimal point into a string ``DOT", it has helped the learning representation process retain the information from numeric values from clinical notes.
-It is also interesting to mention that in cases of keep all numeric values and do nothing (experiment 1), the results is worse than we remove all the numbers and their units (experiment 2).
-Experiment 4 confirms that if the numbers are extensively encoded, it will have the opposite effect of the result, which lowers the performance.
-In short, from these observations, our findings again confirms that the value of conducting human centered evaluative research might impact the prospective evaluations of model accuracy, as recently reported in a clinical experiment study \cite{beede2020human}.
+First, among four experiments for dealing with numeric values, experiment 3 yields the best performance.
+Encoding the decimal point into a string ``DOT" has helped the learning representation process retain the information from numeric values.
+It is also interesting to mention that when we keep all numeric values and do nothing (experiment 1), the results are worse than if we remove all the numbers and their units (experiment 2).
+Experiment 4 confirms that if the numbers are extensively encoded, it will negatively affect the result, lowering the performance.

-The combination of TF-IDF and MLP-NN always outperforms other combinations with all overall performance, and are the most stable in all circumstances.
-In the case without any feature selection, the proposed framework yielded an overall classification performance with acc, pre, rec, and f1 of 85\% and 84\%, 85\%, and 84\%, respectively.
+The combination of TF-IDF and MLP-NN consistently outperforms other combinations with overall performance and is the most stable in all circumstances.
+Without any feature selection, the proposed framework yielded an overall classification performance with acc, pre, rec, and f1 of 85\% and 84\%, 85\%, and 84\%, respectively.
 Also, the representation matrix from the TF-IDF above is sparse because every word is treated separately.
-Hence, the semantic relationship between separated entity is ignored, which would cause information loss.
-Therefore, if the feature selection (SelectKBest) was well applied and tuned, it could accomplish the improvement up to 3-4\% for each evaluation in the overall performance.
-Consequently, it achieves the best performance with 89\%, 89\%, 88\%, 88\% for acc, pre, rec, and f1, respectively.
+Hence, the semantic relationship between separated entities is ignored, which would cause information loss.
+Therefore, if the feature selection (SelectKBest) was well applied and tuned, it could improve up to 3-4\% for each evaluation in the overall performance.
+Consequently, it achieves the best performance with 89\%, 89\%, 88\%, and 88\% for acc, pre, rec, and f1, respectively.
 And, the detailed confusion matrix showing the classification of positive cases (1) and negative cases (0) is shown in Fig. \ref{fig:confusion_matrix}.

-Furthermore, with the limited amount of data, the BoW and TF-IDF have proven their capacity to better retain for the information retrieval in clinical note representation.
-Especially, the TF-IDF could exhibit a better performance when used on short narratives (approximately 80 words per each example in our case).
-While the neural word embeddings also showed their potentiality to deal with learning representation for clinical notes.
-Although the difference between these performances was not significant, it may be more effective when the corpus size is scale-up.
-When the data is small, neural network-based models can underperform, but they are more reliable in cases of increasing sizes and frequency ranges as proved by \cite{sahlgren2016effects}.
-Meanwhile, it is required that the corpus must correctly represents the use of specific words in domain-specific when increasing the corpus size \cite{dusserre2017bigger}.